 Since its creation in 2021, our TCFD working group has focused on mitigating the impact of climate change.
 By January 2023 a new sustainability committee will be established to formulate policies and strategies on sustainability issues that includes climate change.

-* ELT is the management organization of the entire CCBJH Group, including the CEO and each head
+* An abbreviation for Executive Leadership Team, referring to the management organization within the CCBJI Group, including the CEO and division heads

 Our risk analysis has identified climate change as one of the most critical issues to be addressed.
 We have formulated mitigation plans to respond to the identified risks and opportunities.
 We determined that a detailed analysis of climate change was needed.
 In 2023, the target year was expanded to 2030 and 2050, and the quantitative analysis was re-examined and key risks and opportunities were re-identified, including items that were deemed immaterial and excluded from the analysis in 2021.
 This work was achieved by the TCFD Working Group in cooperation with the board of directors and each business unit from 2021 onwards.